Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 Right now, I need to be in the business of getting better.

-I’m lucky enough to have resources to devote myself 100-percent to that cause and not have the added stressors of competing.
+I’m lucky enough to have resources to devote myself 100% to that cause and not have the added stressors of competing.
 I owe that to myself.
-Not only do I owe that to myself, I owe that to all of the people that love me.
+Not only do I owe that to myself; I owe that to all of the people that love me.

-A lot of times I feel I’m perfectly fine and tomorrow I’m going to spend my day going to yoga, to lunch.
-Living like I would never expect to be able to live.
-I look at that as like I need to be doing that right now, so that my body can feel itself as best as possible.
+A lot of times I feel I’m perfectly fine, and tomorrow I’m going to spend my day going to yoga, to lunch, [and] living like I would never expect to be able to live.
+I look at that as like I need to be doing that right now so that my body can feel itself as best as possible.